Leslie speaker: Dual speed

 The 122 is the most popular Leslie.
 It was specifically designed for the Hammond organ and is the model most commonly identified with it.
 It is 41 in high, offers two different speeds for chorale and tremolo, and has a 40 watt tube amplifier.
-The 122 is the most adaptable to being recorded, as it has a balanced signal which eliminates mains hum and other noise.
+The 122 is the most adaptable to being recorded, as it has a balanced signal which eliminates AC hum and other noise.
 The 122RV was the same model, but with an additional reverb amplifier, which fed through to a separate static speaker.
 A slightly smaller version, the 33 in 142 was available.
-Hammond-Suzuki currently manufacture the 122A, a straight reissue of the 122, and the 122XB, which contains a modern 11-pin adapter, an IECC mains adaptor, line-in, and a jack socket for a footswitch to control the speed.
+Hammond-Suzuki currently manufacture the 122A, a straight reissue of the 122, and the 122XB, which contains a modern 11-pin adapter, an IECC AC adaptor, line-in, and a jack socket for a footswitch to control the speed.
 This eliminates the need for a combo preamp.

 The 147 is the "universal" version of the 122, designed for many organs, and has a different amplifier input and motor speed control, but is otherwise identical.
 The signal input is unbalanced, allowing a simpler connection to organs that have a built-in speaker system, such as the Hammond A100, or a Wurlitzer.
 The motor speed switching uses a separate AC signal, rather than the DC voltage control of the 122.
-In operation, the noticeable differences between the 122 and the 147 are the 122's lower susceptibility to induced noise, and a delay between operation of the speed control and the actual change in speed.
+In operation, the 122 has a lower susceptibility to induced noise, and a delay between operation of the speed control and the actual change in speed.
 As with the 122 and 142, the 145 is identical to the 147, except that it is housed in a 33 in cabinet, and thus slightly easier to move.
 As with the 122, Hammond-Suzuki manufactures a modern replacement, the 147A.
 The model X-77, released in 1968, was designed to accompany Hammond's new tonewheel / transistor organ, the X-66.
 It contained seven different tab controls and six speakers.
 It has a completely different interface from other Leslies, using a 12-pin amphenol connector.